joelb429078/Thrustersystem/README.md

 The provided Python script performs the following actions:

-1. **MAVLink Connection**: Connects to the Pixhawk flight controller via MAVLink over TCP.
-2. **Heartbeat Wait**: Waits for a heartbeat message to ensure communication is established.
+1. **Heartbeat Wait**: Waits for a heartbeat message to ensure communication is established.
-3. **Vehicle Arming**: Sends a command to arm the vehicle.
+2. **Vehicle Arming**: Sends a command to arm the vehicle.
-4. **Data Request**: Defines functions to request specific MAVLink messages at set intervals and to handle received data.
+3. **Data Request**: Defines functions to request specific messages at set intervals and to handle received data.
-5. **Data Logging**: Logs the requested data into a file for further analysis.
+4. **Data Logging**: Logs the requested data into a file for further analysis.

 ### Key Components

-- **`mavutil.mavlink_connection`**: Establishes the MAVLink connection.
 - **`master.wait_heartbeat()`**: Waits for the Pixhawk to send a heartbeat message.
 - **Arming Command**: Uses `command_long_send` to arm the vehicle.
 - **Message Interval Request**: `request_message_interval` function requests specific telemetry data.